 When to empty the containers?

-The auto-generated orders are automatically fed into the optimisation engine to optimise the collection routes.
-The solution itself automatically creates optimised routes.
+The auto-generated orders are automatically fed into the optimization engine to optimize the collection routes.
+The solution itself automatically creates optimized routes.
 “There is no need to interact with the system to get the planning done”, Rogier says.
-“The interface shows the results, like how much a vehicle is utilised, how many stops there are on the route, how long the route will take and how much waste will be collected.”
+“The interface shows the results, like how much a vehicle is utilized, how many stops there are on the route, how long the route will take, and how much waste will be collected.”

 Customer cases and results